2017 Accomplishments

 In Housing, NBLC:

-• Formed Housing Crisis Action Group in Marin and obtained grant to fund backbone administration for this effort with NBLC being the administrator; held numerous meetings to build the political will for more housing in Marin and support policies, regulations and legislation to enable more housing to be created
+• Chaired Housing Crisis Action in Marin.
+Held Housing summit, meetings and workshops to build the political will for more housing in Marin and support policies, regulations and legislation to enable more housing to be created

-• Met with housing advocates and formed coalitions to partner on housing legislation, regulations, permitting, zoning, etc.
+• Met with housing advocates and formed coalitions to partner on housing legislation, regulations, permitting, zoning, housing bonds, etc.

 • Supported cities and counties adopting of new regulations to streamline creating accessory and junior accessory units